VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->
 "In short, OPENRNDR is a tool to create tools.
 It is an open source framework for creative coding, written in Kotlin for the Java VM that simplifies writing real-time interactive software"
 <--->
-pleanty of examples on the site
+plenty of examples on the site
 {{< /columns2 >}}

 {{< columns2 >}}